47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 ### Lexical
 For higher code coverage, it's beneficial for the input data to contain certain "interesting" characters or tokens.

-[State of the art fuzzers](https://lcamtuf.blogspot.com/2014/11/afl-fuzz-nobody-expects-cdata-sections.html), will analyze comparison operations to extract such interesting constants that enable the fuzzer to generate input data that can explore more branches.
+[State-of-the-art fuzzers](https://lcamtuf.blogspot.com/2014/11/afl-fuzz-nobody-expects-cdata-sections.html), will analyze comparison operations to extract such interesting constants that enable the fuzzer to generate input data that can explore more branches.

 Examples:
 >if (strcmp(header.magic_password, "h4ck3d by p1gZ")) goto terminate_now;